6 Great Company Culture Videos to Help Improve Your Organization

 Key Takeaways

-One way to show the type of people you’re looking for is having your employees talk about what they do at work, as SAP does in one of their culture videos.
+One way to show the type of people you’re looking for is by having your employees talk about what they do at work.
+This is what SAP does in one of their company culture videos.

 SAP is a German enterprise software company with offices worldwide.
 They’ve produced a number of great company culture videos, but we’ll just focus on this one for now.